 Spurn National Nature Reserve

 Spurn is open to visitors but please note - following the tidal surge in December 2013 a large section of the road down to Spurn Point was washed away.
 The road remains closed to vehicles.
 Access to the point is now on foot only.
 Please ensure you pay attention to any information given on site regarding the tides at Spurn.
-See times when not to cross during autumn 2014 here.
+See times when not to cross during March and April 2015 here.

 A long, narrow, crooked finger of sand reaches out from the Holderness coast across the mouth of the mighty River Humber.